 The review could affect all residents of Torbay and users of local services.
 We want to know the views of all interested people - including local residents, employees, business people, community organisations, statutory agencies and others, to help us make a decision.

 The second phase consultation will take place from 2 September until 25 October.
-Details will be available on our website and will be promoted on Torbay Council’s social media channels.
+Details will be available on our website and will be promoted on our social media channels.

 Contact officer for the Community Governance Review

 Teresa Buckley, Democratic Services Team Leader

 Tel: 01803 207013